 Australia education is mainly the responsibility of the government.
 The government fully funds the public university education while it partially funds the private university education.
 Australia being an English-spoken country, most of students from countries whose english is the first language often loves studying in this country

 Sydney is home to Australia’s most high-flying education institutions.
 The oldest university in Australia, University of Sydney is among the institutions in the city.
 Others include Australian catholic university and University of New South Wales.

-Request Information Part time Master's Programs in Law Studies in Sydney in Australia 2018
+Request Information Part time Master Programs in Law Studies in New South Wales in Australia 2018

 The UTS Master of Laws (LLM) caters to the changing demands of the legal profession.
 Providing the opportunity for law graduates to specialise in particular areas that are relevant to their area of legal practice, the UTS LLM is vocationally relevant and intellectually rewarding. [+]